 - Self-nomination after completion of 80 credits with an overall and major GPA of 3.50 or above.

 - Support of an Honors Committee consisting of a faculty sponsor and two other faculty members, one of whom may be from a department other than Anthropology.
 The Honors Committee will interview the student prior to enrollment in ANTH 499 and notify successful applicants of their admission prior to enrollment.

-- Completion of, or enrollment in, at least five anthropology courses, including ANTH 330 and two 300 level ANTH electives.
+- Completion of, or enrollment in, at least five anthropology courses, including two 300-level ANTH electives.
 Final admission requires successful completion of those Anthropology courses enrolled in at the time of application for admission to the Honors Program.

 At the end of the senior year, each participant:

 - Submits a final written report on the Honors work for approval by his or her Honors Committee.

 - Presents the results of his or her work and responds to questions about the project and its relationship to the larger body of sociological knowledge, in a colloquium open to the public.

 - The student's Honors Committee votes on whether or not to accept the Honors project.